+'''

-'FOR'I. = R'STEP'l'UNTIL'P'DO'
+'FOR'I. = R'STEP'I'UNTIL'P'DO'

 OUTSYMBOL (DATASETNUMBER, '('b')', l).,

 'IF'QUANTITY'GREATER'S

-'THEN''FOR'J.=S+l'STEP'l'UNTIL'QUANTITY-l'DO'

-'FOR'I.=l'STEP'l'UNTIL'P'DO'
+'THEN''FOR'J. =S+l'STEP'I'UNTIL'QUANTITY-I'DO'

+'FOR'I. =I'STEP'I'UNTIL'P'DO'

 OUTSYMBOL (DATASETNUMBER, '('b'); l)

-'ELSE'S.=QUANTITY., R.=l.,
+'ELSE'S. =QUANTITY., R. =l.,

+'''

 The part of the current record following the item written by the last output statement is filled with blank spaces.
-The record pointer S is set to the value of QUANTITY ($1 \le \text{QUANTITY}$) and the character pointer R is set to 1.
+The record pointer S is set to the value of QUANTITY ($1 \leq$ QUANTITY) and the character pointer R is set to 1.
 In case of forward skipping, i.e., if QUANTITY is greater than the current position of the record pointer S, the skipped records are filled with blank spaces.
 A following input or output procedure statement will start by handling the character at the first position within the record denoted by the value of QUANTITY.